ixtreon/Shanism/README.md

 1. Grab the source code from Github
-2. Download the MonoGame framework (along with the latest DX runtime) 3a.
-Add the directory containing the `MGCB.exe` tool to your PATH (should be `%ProgramFiles%/MSBuild/MonoGame/v3.0/Tools`) 3b.
-Modify the pre-build event in `/Game/ClientContent/ClientContent.csproj` to point to the directory where the MGCB tool is installed (see 3a).
+2. Download the MonoGame framework (along with the latest DX runtime)
+3. Add the directory containing the `MGCB.exe` tool to your system path **OR** modify the pre-build event in `/Game/ClientContent/ClientContent.csproj` to point to the directory where the MGCB tool is installed.
+(MGCB.exe can be found in the `%ProgramFiles%/MSBuild/MonoGame/v3.0/Tools` directory)
 4. You should now be able to compile the game using Visual Studio or MSBuild from the command line.

 If you have problems following these instructions, please file an issue with details of the errors you are getting and I will try to get 'em fixed ASAP.